-- The first thing you will have to to is you will have to answer a bunch of questions, such as what is your legal name, address, date of birth and an emergency contact person.
+- The first thing you will have to is you will have to answer a bunch of questions, such as what your legal name is, address, date of birth and an emergency contact person.

 - You will also be asked about your psychological and medical history.

 - You will be issued an inmate number.